ressu/kube-plex/README.md

 This will deploy a scalable Plex Media Server instance that uses Kubernetes as a backend for executing transcode jobs.

+### Access Plex Dashboard

-3) Access the Plex dashboard.
-If you used claim token above, the plex instance should be visible in [Plex Web App](https://app.plex.tv).
-If the token registration failed, access the instance using using `kubectl port-forward`.
+If you used claim token, the plex instance should be visible in [Plex Web App](https://app.plex.tv).
+If the token registration failed, access the instance using using `kubectl -n plex port-forward <pod name> 32400`.

-The instance can be accessed via the load balancer IP (via `kubectl get service`) or the ingress (if provisioned with `--set ingress.enabled=true`) once the registration has been completed.
+Once the registration has been completed, the instance can be accessed via the load balancer IP (via `kubectl get service`) or the ingress (if provisioned with `--set ingress.enabled=true`).

+### Set pod network allowlist

-4) Visit Settings->Server->Network and add your pod network subnet to the `List of IP addresses and networks that are allowed without auth` (near the bottom).
+Visit Settings->Server->Network and add your pod network subnet to the `List of IP addresses and networks that are allowed without auth` (near the bottom).
 For example, `10.100.0.0/16` is the subnet that pods in my cluster are assigned IPs from, so I enter `10.100.0.0/16` in the box.